LiQiang0307/MSFS-Net/README.md

 ```

 **note**:You should change line 32 of `main.py` to `model=build_arch_net()`

+Output images will be saved in `results/model_name/result_image folder`.

 #### RealBlur
   The run command is the same as above，but you should change line 15 of `main.py` to `from eval_R import _eval`

 ## PSNR and SSIM
 We measured PSNR and SSIM using matlab functions.